metametadata/carry/docs/user-guide.md

 Because Carry architecture is also based on functions which can be nested inside each other, a pattern similar to [Elm architecture](https://github.com/evancz/elm-architecture-tutorial/) can be applied to build composite apps.
-A composite app incorporates instances of other Carry apps, but still has a single model, controller and reconciler.
+A composite app incorporates instances of other Carry apps, but still has a single model, signal handler and action handler.

 Though the idea is quite straightforward, it is a debatable design pattern because of the resulting code complexity, so use it with caution.